personium/website/src/getting-started/setup-sample-apps.md

 ## Timefiller

-This is a sample application that recommends event information based on the schedule information and profile information accumulated on PDS in conjunction with Personium Calendar.
+This is a sample application that recommends event information based on the schedules and profile information accumulated on PDS in conjunction with Personium Calendar.

 * [Timefiller](https://github.com/personium/app-timefiller)